-Q. If I am carrying a concealed handgun and have to go on school grounds, what do I do?
+Q. If I am carrying a concealed handgun and must go on school grounds, what do I do?

-A. 18-12-214.
-Authority granted by permit - carrying restrictions.

-(3) (a) A permittee may have a handgun on the real property of the public school so long as the handgun remains in his or her vehicle and, if the permittee is not in the vehicle, the handgun is in a compartment within the vehicle and the vehicle is locked;
+- A. 18-12-214.
+Authority granted by permit carrying restrictions. - (3) (a) A permittee may have a handgun on the real property of the public school so long as the handgun remains in his or her vehicle and, if the permittee is not in the vehicle, the handgun is in a compartment within the vehicle and the vehicle is locked;